ShanRonaldson/portfolio-website/portfolio-website-ts/README.md

 2. I then create the React app using Create React App.
 For this project I opted to use TypeScript, as I have been working mostly in TypeScript. `npx create-react-app my-app --template typescript`
 3. I then added Prettier `npm i --save-dev --save-exact prettier` and added the `.prettier` and `.prettierignore` files.
 4. There are many files which I have no need for in this project, and can always add later.
 I remove these (including test files, css files and report vials).
 I also like to start with a clean slate in the `App.tsx` so i tend to remove everything there.
+5. I always like to start with choosing a color scheme, and creating a favicon using [Favicon.io](https://favicon.io/).
+I tend to use [Color Hunt](https://colorhunt.co/) for color palette ideas, and start with the palette and add other colors if necessary or adapt the palette colors to be accessible.
-5. I add SASS/SCSS as I prefer to work with SCSS rather than CSS or styled components using `npm i sass` and set up the SCSS file structure as below.
+6. I add SASS/SCSS as I prefer to work with SCSS rather than CSS or styled components using `npm i sass` and set up the SCSS file structure as below.
 I follow the basic idea of the 7-1 file structure, but in smaller project I often do not need all the 7 folders, so I begin with only the folders I know I will need and add the others if necessary.
 I always have a `_reset.scss` file, as I want all my pages to be the same throughout.
 I also like to set up my typography so that all the HTML tags are the same, and also create the basic media query settings in one place. src/
 └── styles/
     ├── main.scss